 There aren’t a lot of small form-factor ITX builds out there, especially for gaming.
 However, NZXT does a good job of covering all grounds and provides the people with a mini-ITX form factor case.
+The H1 is probably the best compact PC case for airflow out there.
 There isn’t a lot to go on with this case except its design.
 Let’s face it, the main reason you’ll consider this case is for the unique look.
 If you can stomach the price, this is a great option to go with.

 How To Optimize Airflow In Your PC Case